Editor’s note: This blog post was originally published in March 2016 and has been completely revamped and updated for accuracy and comprehensiveness.

 Your Burndown Charts can be accessed via the 'Reports' section in the sidebar of your Workspace (or by using the keyboard shortcut

-3. Select a Milestone
+3. Select a sprint

 4. Track your progress!

-After choosing a Milestone, all Issues which have been assigned a story-point estimate will appear on the Burndown Chart.
+After choosing a sprint, all Issues which have been assigned a story-point estimate will appear on the Burndown Chart.
 As you finish Issues assigned to the Sprint, a new data point will appear, "stepping down" in the chart.

 You can also check out our help article for more information on Burndown Charts!